top of page

 Heart-leaf aster, Symphyotrichum cordifolium

-Heart-leaf aster typically grows to heights of 90 cm but can grow up to 1.50 m in moister settings.
-Many light blue flowers bloom for a long time during September and October and provide visual late-season excitement in a garden.
-The flowers are particularly beautiful since the gold-coloured centers become purple once pollinated.
-They are great paired with any kind of yellow flowering goldenrod.
+Heart-leaf aster is a beautiful, hardy ecological superstar!
+It typically grows to 90 cm but can reach 1.50 m in moister settings.
+Many light blue flowers bloom for a long time during September and October, and some years well into November.
+Fall can be a very exciting time in a pollinator garden with an explosion of gold and purple, goldenrods and asters in concert.
+Scientists found that goldenrod and aster planted together attract significantly more bees than if they are planted without their counterparts.
+Heart-leaf aster's flowers are particularly beautiful since the gold-coloured centers become purple once pollinated.

 Ecology: